gonzagt/gonzagt/README.md

 - 👋 Hi, I’m @gonzagt.
-- 👀 I’m interested in learning JavaScript and most of its uses!
+- 👀 I’m interested in JavaScript and most of its uses!
 - 🌱 I’m currently learning JavaScript, along with HTML & CSS.
 - 📫 You can reach me on Twitter @gonzagt_js!